Erin O'Toole nabs Canada’s coveted racist statue demographic - The Beaverton

 Erin O’Toole nabs Canada’s coveted racist statue demographic

-– This weekend the Party’s new leader made promising inroads with a key voter demographic: ’s tight-knit community of racist .
+OTTAWA – This weekend the Conservative ’s new leader made promising inroads with a key voter demographic: Canada’s tight-knit community of racist statues.

-“What happened to our brother John A. McDonald in was devastating,” said the statue of John A. McDonald in ’s Queen’s Park.
-“To see an elected official choose to stand up for us, first, before any other living Canadian… it’s touching.”
+“What happened to our brother John A. McDonald in Montreal was devastating,” said the statue of John A. McDonald in ’s Queen’s Park.
+“To see an elected official choose to stand up for us, first, before any other living Canadian… ’s touching.”

 After activists dismantled the statue in Montreal, brand new Conservative Party leader Erin O’Toole leveraged his new seat of power for its first and most important order of business: posting quick-thinking tweets defending the statue’s right to stand in public.
 Statues across the nation have since pledged to vote for the as long as O’Toole is in power.

-Although racist statues make up at most 50ish voters in even the largest cities, Conservatives see them as a key inroad to finally winning over the urban vote.
+Although racist statues make up at most 50ish voters in even the largest , Conservatives see them as a key inroad to finally winning over the urban vote.

 “The racist statue vote is important to us,” a Conservative analyst explained.
 “With them, we have a great chance of locking down support from generic condo sculptures, broken park fountains, and, if we’re lucky, all of the shoes in the Bata Shoe Museum.”